My 2 week Indonesia itinerary is carefully composed to guide you through the most exclusive parts of this spectacular

 To get down the cliff and reach the beach is not an easy task.
 Just going down can take you up to two hours of dangerous repelling with nothing but loosely spiked sticks for support.
 And then you have to go up…under the ruthless Indonesian sun.
 If you don’t trust your fitness levels that much, you’re better just admiring it from the top.

 There are plenty of offers about Nusa Penida.
 If you’re going there mostly for the photos, an Instagram Tour is your best option.
 If you want to enjoy nature, but you don’t fancy organizing the trip yourself, this is the regular tour organized by a top-rated operator and this is a premium tour that focuses on less crowded spots.
 Both of the tours are top-rated and guarantee an effortless adventure.

 If you’re into snorkeling, Nusa Penida is one of the best places in the country to go under the water with giant Manta Rays!

-And if you’re not a fan of organized trips, you can simply get a Bali to Nusa Penida boat transfer and explore on your own.
+And if you’re not a fan of organized trips, you can simply rent a car + driver (very handy for this island) and explore on your own.

 To understand what Raja Ampat is, you better check out its nickname – The Last Paradise on Earth.
 The out-worldly Indonesia archipelago lies in the Coral Triangle (Philippines, Timor, Papua New Guinea) and it’s among the most biodiverse places on earth!
 Home to numerous endemic species and three-quarters of the world’s coral varieties, Raja Ampat, is the Mecca for divers.